 If you have not yet embraced the world of video then please consider this as part of your social media strategy.
 If you choose not to do this, then I guarantee that you will be playing catch up.
 It is estimated that 85% of businesses now use video as a marketing tool.
 We can easily see the signs.
 Our Facebook feeds are full of video clips, we have micro-videos on platforms such as Twitter, Instagram and Snapchat, and Stories.
 TikTok heralded a new format of video and then there was the development of Reels.
 Today, social media management includes more than just coming up with creative content ideas.
 It's now just as important to make decisions and commit to which content formats to use.
-If you have teenage children you will know that they spend more time watching YouTubers than they do watching regular TV – and research shows that over 60% of adults now use smart TVs to watch Youtube video so it isn't just the kids anymore!
+If you have teenage children you will know that they spend more time watching YouTube than they do watching regular TV – and research shows that over 60% of adults now use smart TVs to watch Youtube video so it isn't just the kids anymore!
 (Why the rise?
 As well as short-form video there is also a rise in the use and need for episodic content).

 The competition is rife, and if you don't want to get left behind then upping your video game is essential.
 Below are five key elements to consider when creating a video.